Super Bowl 4K: how to watch Chiefs vs Eagles in Ultra HD with HDR

 Is the Super Bowl broadcast in true 4K?

-No. Fox will record the game in HD and then 'upscale' the footage to 4K for broadcast.
-This is because 4K footage requires a lot more bandwidth, and, in a live broadcast, you don't want any issues creeping in.
-Fox will record some footage using 4K cameras, and even some 8K ones, though this will be restricted to extreme close-ups for close calls and panning shots from the skycam, for example.
+No. CBS will record the game in HD and then 'upscale' the footage to 4K for broadcast.
+This is because 4K footage requires a lot more bandwidth, and you don't want to risk any issues creeping into a live broadcast.
+CBS will likely record some footage using 4K cameras, and even some 8K ones, though this will be restricted to extreme close-ups for close calls and panning shots from the skycam, for example.

 What devices will let you to watch the Super Bowl in 4K HDR?